Saturday September 16, 2023 • mackaycartoons

 Pierre Poilievre, despite initial skepticism from non-Conservatives, has steadily risen in popularity over the past year and is now the preferred choice for prime minister among a significant portion of Canadians.
 A survey by the Angus Reid Institute shows Poilievre with 32 percent support for prime minister, compared to Trudeau’s 17 percent.

 The shift in priorities and the decline in Liberal support have led to a significant change in the political landscape.
 The Conservatives have made breakthroughs in support in Ontario and Atlantic Canada over the summer, making a Conservative majority government the most likely outcome in any future election.
 According to projections, the Tories could win a majority of 179 seats, with the Liberals and NDP lagging behind with 103 and 21 seats, respectively.
-(AI)
+(AI.)
+Editorial cartoon published in the Hamilton Spectator, and the Toronto Star.